avantifellows/portal-frontend/README.md

 # Authentication Layer
 This layer is being built to authenticate, authorize and keep track of the students who will use Avanti Fellows resources or any external resource.
-This repo contains code for the frontned in VueJS.
+This repo contains code for the frontend of the layer written in VueJS.

 # Installation
 To set up this project, visit the [installation steps](docs/INSTALLATION.md).